-The 12 salts of the kit produce relative humidities from 97% to 22%, with dense coverage of the range between 93% and 60% of greatest relevance in protein crystallography.
+The 12 salts produce relative humidities from 97% to 22%, with dense coverage of the range between 93% and 60% of greatest relevance in protein crystallography.
 The chosen salts have low to moderate toxicity, and produce relative humidities that vary little with temperature near 25°C.